allmaps/allmaps/packages/io/README.md

 Print GCPs to file string.

-An internal projection can be specified files to print files.
+A projection can be specified files to print files.
 It's definition will be included in QGIS GCP files.
 The resource height must specified to parse ArcGIS files.